Henry Maitland Wilson: Egypt (1939–1941)

 On 10 June 1940, Italian dictator Benito Mussolini declared war.
-Immediately Wilson's forces invaded Libya.
+Wilson's forces immediately invaded Libya.
 However, their advance was reversed when on 17 June France sought an armistice and the Italians were able to move their forces from the Tunisian border in the West and reinforce with 4 divisions those that opposed Wilson in the East.
 The Italian forces invaded Egypt in September 1940, and advanced some 60 mi to occupy Sidi Barrani.
 Wilson was facing very superior forces.
 He had 31,000 troops to the Italians' 80,000, 120 tanks against 275, and 120 artillery pieces against 250.
 He realised that the situation was one where the traditional text books would not provide a solution.
 As with other 1940s commanders he had been well-schooled in strategy, and in thorough secrecy; he planned to disrupt the advance of the superior forces by attacking their extended lines at the right spots.
 After a conference with Anthony Eden and Wavell in October and rejecting Wavell's suggestion for a two-pronged attack, Wilson launched Operation Compass on 7 December 1940.
 The strategy was outstandingly successful and very quickly the Italian forces were cut in half.

 While Operation Compass continued successfully in 1941 and resulted in the complete defeat of the Italian Army in North Africa, Wilson, who was already highly regarded by his First World War regimental colleague and now Secretary of State for War, Anthony Eden, had also won the confidence of Churchill himself.
 In a broadcast Churchill said, "General Wilson, who actually commands the Army of the Nile, was reputed to be one of our finest tacticians, and few will now deny him that quality."